-If the asset is deployable, complete all of Section D
+If the asset is deployable:

 D. Deployable/Shareable Resources

 Deployable Resource: Identifies the availability and utility of an asset to multiple jurisdictions, regions, and the Nation; provides information on mobility of assets in an area.
 An asset that is physically mobile and can be used anywhere in the United States and territories via Emergency Management Assistance Compacts or other mutual aid/assistance agreements.